Egon-Framework/status-api-schema/README.md

 prism mock api.yml
 ```

-The mock server will automatically render responses using the example data contained within the API specification.
+The mock server will automatically render responses using example data contained within the API specification.
-The included examples are limited, but suitable for front-end development purposes.
+The included examples are limited, but suitable for most development tasks.

 When performing queries against the mock session, don't forget to provide a dummy auth token.
-When running a mock server, any token value will work.
+While running a mock server, any token value will work.
 For example:

 ```bash
 curl  http://127.0.0.1:4010/pipeline/123?token=1234